slatedocs/slate/source/includes/api/_system.md

 }
 ```

-Returns account, the account id for the registered API used.
+Returns account, the account id for the registered API account used.